skalenetwork/skale-consensus/oracle/README.md

 * ```cid```, uint64 - chain ID
 * ```uri```, string - Oracle endpoint.
 _If uri starts with http:// or https:// then the information is obtained from the corresponding http:// or https:// endpoint_.
-_If uri is eth:// then information is obtained from the geth server that the node is connected to_.
+_If uri is eth:// then information is obtained from the geth server that the SKALE node is connected to_.
  _Max length of uri string is 1024 bytes._
 * ```time```, uint64 - Linux time of request in ms.
   * ```jsps```, array of strings - list of string JSON pointers to the data elements to be picked from server response.